Dyalog/link/help/Overview.md

 * Source code must not have embedded newlines within a string, whereas Dyalog APL tolerates it through various hacks.
 Link will error if this is attempted.
 This restriction comes because newline characters would be interpreted as a new line when saved as text file.
 When newlines characters must be used in source code, they should be implemented by a call to `⎕UCS` e.g. `newline←⎕UCS 13 10  ⍝ carriage-return + line-feed`

+* Dyalog v18.1 is required for source to be preserved as typed.
+That includes handling :Require keywords, whitespaces in code, formatting of numeric constants, and more.